khushal08/Azure-Migrate-Hands-on-Lab/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 1. You will need Owner or Contributor permissions for an Azure subscription to use in the lab.

-2. Your subscription must have sufficient unused quota to deploy the VMs used in this lab.
+2. Your subscription must have sufficient unused quota to deploy the VMs used in this lab (at least 15 vcpus available)

-3. Your subscription must be registered for the Azure Migrate v2 Preview.

 For further details, see [Before the HOL - Line-of-business application migration](./Before%20the%20HOL%20-%20Line-of-business%20application%20migration.md).